TobyLobster/multiply_test/README.md

 2. If the first input is negative, subtract the second input from the high byte of the result.
 3. If the second input is negative, subtract the first input from the high byte of the result.

 That's it.
 This takes less memory and fewer cycles than the more obvious method so should be preferred.
-See C=Hacking16 for more details.
+See (C=Hacking16)[http://www.ffd2.com/fridge/chacking/c=hacking16.txt] for more details.

-The code to do this can be optimised to be quite small.
+The code to do this can be optimised to be quite small, if the parameters are right.
 For instance smult1 has:

 ```
     ; Step 1: Unsigned multiply
     ;     <do an unsigned multiply here>
-    ; At this point: X=one input; A=high byte of result; Y = low byte of result
+    ; At this point: X=one of the original input numbers; A=high byte of result; Y = low byte of result

     ; Step 2: apply sign.
     cpx #$80             ; check the sign of one input              2 cycles